Sue Gray’s refusal to co-operate with Government probe ‘disappointing’ – No 10

 Sir Keir’s spokesman stressed that Labour is “fully supporting” the anti-corruption watchdog’s deliberations on Ms Gray’s job move.

-Mr Sunak’s press secretary pointed reporters to the Civil Service management code, citing one section on the rules for “politically restricted” civil servants.

-“If Sue Gray co-operated with the process that is ongoing or indeed the Labour Party leader cleared up what exactly their communication was and what she was doing, then we would know whether anything was under question or if everything was done in the proper way,” she said.

-Earlier, shadow chancellor Rachel Reeves described the internal inquiry as a “political gimmick” launched by the Government to pursue a “vendetta” against the former mandarin who looked into allegations of parties being held in Downing Street during pandemic lockdowns.
+Earlier, shadow chancellor Rachel Reeves described the internal inquiry as a “political gimmick” launched by the Government to pursue a “vendetta” against the ex-civil servant who had looked into allegations of parties in Downing Street during pandemic lockdowns.

 The Labour frontbencher told Times Radio: “The issue here is that there are two inquiries going on.
 There’s the usual one – the Acoba process, which Sue Gray is co-operating with fully – and then there’s the political gimmick one set up by Government ministers to pursue this vendetta they’ve got against Sue Gray.”